concur/developer.concur.com/src/api-reference/callouts/launch-external-url-v4-request.markdown

 `signature` |  The URL-encoded signature hash.
 `is_mobile` |  True or false indicating if the end-user is coming from the web-based instance of Concur Expense or mobile.
 This allows the client to display different UI for mobile devices.
 `client_auth_code` |  URL encoded temporary client authorization code.
 This will allow to call OAuth service to get a refresh and access token to access `item_url`.
 `language_code` |  Language code of the logged in user.
 Length between two to five characters.
 Default is "en".
-The code may be xx_XX, where xx indicates the base language and correlates to ISO 639-1, and XX specifies the local dialect, if applicable (e.g., en_AU for Australia English).
+The code may be xx-XX (e.g., en-GB for British English), where xx indicates the base language and correlates to ISO 639-1, and XX specifies the local dialect, if applicable.
 SAP Concur supported languages are [here](https://www.concurtraining.com/customers/tech_pubs/SupportedLanguages-client/SupportedLanguages-client.pdf).
-Information on importing languages is [here](https://www.concurtraining.com/customers/tech_pubs/Docs/_Current/SPC/Spc_Shr/Shr_SPEC_Emp_Imp.pdf).
+Information on language identifiers can be found [here](https://www.concurtraining.com/customers/tech_pubs/Docs/_Current/SPC/Spc_Shr/Shr_SPEC_Emp_Imp.pdf) in the appendix (Note: a hyphen is the expected separator for this API for languages with dialects, e.g., en-GB).

 ## <a name="auth"></a>Authentication